ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 This document additionally uses the following terminology:

-* Transport profile, to indicate a profile of ACE as per {{Section 5.8.4.3 of RFC9200}}.
+* Transport profile: a profile of ACE as per {{Section 5.8.4.3 of RFC9200}}.
 A transport profile specifies the communication protocol and communication security protocol between an ACE Client and Resource Server, as well as proof-of-possession methods, if it supports proof-of-possession access tokens, etc. Transport profiles of ACE include, for instance, {{RFC9203}}, {{RFC9202}}, and {{RFC9431}}.

-* Application profile, that defines how applications enforce and use supporting security services they require.
+* Application profile: a profile that defines how applications enforce and use supporting security services they require.
 These services may include, for instance, provisioning, revocation, and distribution of keying material.
 An application profile may define specific procedures and message formats.

-* Authentication credential, as the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
+* Authentication credential: the set of information associated with an entity, including that entity's public key and parameters associated with the public key.
 Examples of authentication credentials are CBOR Web Tokens (CWTs) and CWT Claims Sets (CCSs) {{RFC8392}}, X.509 certificates {{RFC5280}}, and C509 certificates {{I-D.ietf-cose-cbor-encoded-cert}}.

 * Individual keying material: information exclusively pertaining to a group member, as associated with its group membership and related to other keying material and parameters used in the group.
 For example, this can be an identifier that the secure communication protocol employs to uniquely identify a node as a group member (e.g., a cryptographic key identifier uniquely associated with the group member in question).
 The specific nature and format of individual keying material used in a group is defined in application profiles of this specification.
 The individual keying material of a group member is not related to the secure association between that group member and the KDC.